 First Team Players

-Initially playing in the London Spartan Premier Division, and with Fred Deanus as Chairman Beaconsfield chalked up a series of Top Five finishes before finally winning the league in 2000 / 01 under the guidance of Simon Delahunty.
-However they were refused promotion to the Isthmian League due to some harsh technicalities over the terms of their lease with Hall Barn Estates.
-A further three seasons were spent in the Spartan South Midlands Premier Division before Beaconsfield SYCOB FC again won the league in 2003 / 04 and this time gained promotion to the Southern Football League (Division One East).
+Initially playing in the London Spartan Premier Division, and with Fred Deanus as Chairman, Beaconsfield chalked up a series of Top Five finishes before finally winning the league in 2000 / 01 under the guidance of Simon Delahunty.
+However they were refused promotion to the Isthmian League due to some harsh technicalities over the terms of their lease.
+A further three seasons were spent in the Spartan South Midlands Premier Division before SYCOB again won the league in 2003 / 04 and this time gained promotion to the Southern Football League (Division One East).

-With a brand new clubhouse and a strong committee The Rams made solid progress in their early years at Step 4 and over three seasons played in three different leagues – Division 1 East, Division 1 West and finally Division 1 South & West from where they were relegated in 2006 / 07.
-However the appointment of ex-player Jamie Jarvis, ably assisted by Peter Scott and with Bob Breen as Chairman, saw The Rams not only win the Spartan South Midlands Premier Division at the first attempt but also win the Berks & Bucks Senior Trophy and the Premier Division Cup, a fantastic treble of silverware.
+The Rams made solid progress in their early years at Step 4 and over three seasons played in three different leagues – Division 1 East, Division 1 West and finally Division 1 South & West from where they were relegated in 2006 / 07.
+However the appointment of ex-player Jamie Jarvis, ably assisted by Peter Scott and with Bob Breen as Chairman, saw The Rams not only win the Spartan South Midlands Premier Division at the first attempt but also win the Berks & Bucks FA Senior Trophy and the Premier Division League Cup, a fantastic treble of silverware.

-The 2014-15 season saw Beaconsfield begin a partnership with the FAB Academy who provided the bulk of the teams players under the stewardship of Andy Hurley and Nas Bashir.
+The 2014-15 season saw a partnership with the FAB Academy who provided the bulk of the teams players under the stewardship of Andy Hurley and Nas Bashir.
 That partnership continued into 2015-16 season with Geoff Warner as manager as The Rams finished in a respectable ninth place whilst the 2016-17 season saw them under the joint stewardship of Andy Hurley and Leigh Wooldridge and ended with a 16th place league finish though a run to the Fourth Qualifying Round of the F.A.
-Cup was a “Best Ever” for Beaconsfield Town FC.
+Cup was a “Best Ever” for SYCOB.

 Come On You Rams!